Biden to squarely blame Trump for Jan. 6 assault

 Biden and Vice President Harris plan to deliver remarks at 9 a.m.
 Thursday in Statuary Hall, a marble-filled chamber in the Capitol that was breached by the insurrectionists.
 That time slot, well before the rest of the commemorative events are scheduled, is intended to set the tone for the day, according to two top Biden aides who previewed aspects of the speech.

-Biden is expected to return to some of the broader themes he discussed on the campaign trail, including his view that the world is locked in a struggle between democracies and autocracies and his belief that America must show that its form of government can solve big problems.
+Biden is expected to return to some of the broader themes he discussed on the campaign trail, including his view that the world is locked in a struggle between democracies and autocracies, and his belief that the United States must show that its form of government can solve big problems.

 Trump initially planned his own news conference for Thursday at Mar-a-Lago, his Florida base of operations, to compete with the commemorative events in Washington, but abruptly canceled the event after being advised that it would generate negative press.
 He blasted the “total bias and dishonesty” of Democrats and the media, and promised to discuss the Capitol assault at a rally on Jan.
 15.